 BMW 530i Recalls

-The lower rubber mount for the rear shock absorber may not have been manufactured properly and may not adhere to the housing.
-If it separates, the driver will experience impaired handling and control of the vehicle, increasing the risk of a crash.
-Dealers will replace the rear shock absorber.
-The recall began September 13, 2006.
+The lower rubber mount for the rear shock absorber may come loose from the shock.
+If this happens, the driver will experience impaired handling and control of the vehicle, increasing the risk of a crash.

-The digital management control (EMC) unit may not have been produced according to specification.
 The engine may stall and not restart.
 As a result, a loss of power steering, and after repeated actuation of the brake pedal, a loss of brake power assist will occur.
 These conditions could result in a vehicle crash.
-Dealers will install a new (EMC) unit to correct this issue.
-This recall began on July 16, 2004.

 One of the quick release fuel lines could separate in the event of a severe frontal crash.